 – Curving the wedding band around the engagement ring.
 Move your melting clocks, Salvador Dali, for here comes “the melting ring.”
 The so-called “shadow bands” can be hard to find at high-end jewelers, but plenty are sold on the far side of the shopping mall.
 Look for a small store right between “Jack’s Closeouts” and “Going Out of Business” outlets.

-- Using a spacer.
-A spacer can be a plain thin metal band sitting between the engagement ring and wedding band.
+– Using a spacer.
+A spacer can be a thin metal band between the engagement ring and the wedding band.
 Also, a spacer can fit the engagement ring precisely in a lock-and-key fashion while its other side is straight.

 – Placing the setting on the top of the shank instead of fitting into it.
 That raises the center stone and eliminates the gallery.

 – Adding tongue and groove connections, which are essentially small hooks to lock both rings and prevent them from grinding each other.

 Engagement ring styles have evolved significantly from the past.
 Contemporary bridal rings are lighter, more delicate, and often set with many very small stones called pave.

 Use extra care during the wear to avoid bumping your precious rings into hard surfaces.

 Regularly clean the rings by gently brushing them in soupy lukewarm water.